 Campaign Status: Complete | First munition destroyed: Jan.
 10, 2021, Last munition destroyed: May 28, 2021

 As of May 28, 2021, all M121A1 155mm projectiles have been safely destroyed in Kentucky.
 The M121A1 155mm projectile was made of forged steel and filled with six pounds of VX nerve agent.
 In total, the munition weighed more than 98 pounds.
 BGCAPP destroyed these weapons using neutralization.
 Metal parts were decontaminated and recycled in accordance with all environmental laws and regulations.

+As of April 19, 2022, all M55 115mm rockets containing VX nerve agent have been safely destroyed in Kentucky.
+The campaign to destroy M55 115mm rockets containing GB nerve agent is underway.
 The M55 115mm rocket consists of a chemical agent filled M56 warhead attached to a M67 rocket motor.
-It has a diameter of 115 millimeters (4.44 inches) and weighs a total of 77.5 pounds within the M441 shipping and firing tube container.
+It has a diameter of 115 millimeters (4.44 inches) and together with its M441 shipping and firing tube container weighs a total of 77.5 pounds.
 The warhead is filled with 10 pounds of VX nerve agent or 10.7 pounds of GB nerve agent.
 BGCAPP is destroying these weapons using neutralization.
 The drained rocket warheads and overpacked munitions will be destroyed in a Static Detonation Chamber unit.